SamPuttman/pirate_ship_app/README.md

 [x] done

-User Story 3, Child Index
+User Story 3, Crew Member Index

 As a visitor
 When I visit '/crew_members'